rust-lang/rls/architecture.md

 We hijack the Cargo build process not only to record the build orchestration data mentioned above but also to inject additional compiler flags forcing the compiler to dump the JSON save-analysis files for each dependency.
-This serves as an optimization so that we don't have to re-check dependnecies in a fresh run.
+This serves as an optimization so that we don't have to re-check dependencies in a fresh run.

 Because RLS aims to provide a truthful view of the compilation and to maintain parity with regular `cargo check` flow, our Cargo runs also run `build.rs` and